Cardinal Wiseman Catholic School, Coventry: Feeder primary schools

+School visits

-The Prince of Wales visit
+Charles, Prince of Wales

 Charles, Prince of Wales visited the school in April 2008.
 He was interested in the school's farm and how the pupils looked after the animals.
 The school won the DCSF Sustainable Schools Award in 2009.
-As of July 2017, the farm is now being shut down due to fewer pupils not choosing to participate in the animal care subjects as well as the new management's focus on academic subjects.
+As of July 2017, the farm was being shut down due to fewer pupils not choosing to participate in the animal care subjects as well as the new management's focus on academic subjects.

+Ed Sheeran

+Ahead of his concert at the Coventry Building Society Arena, Ed Sheeran visited the school as part of a music project across Coventry.
+He introduced Access to Music Industry and Your Voice, which he launched through his Ed Sheeran Foundation (ESF) in partnership with Coventry Music, part of Coventry City Council, and St Giles Trust.

 Malawi links

 Cardinal Wiseman School has been sending students to Malawi for over a decade and has established links with a number of schools, most notably Bunda School.
-Bunda is on track to becoming a sustainable school and with, the help of Cardinal Wiseman staff, students and contributors to the Cardinal Wiseman Malawi Trust hopes to become an advice hub for other schools in Malawi.
+Bunda is on track to becoming a sustainable school and with the help of Cardinal Wiseman staff, students and contributors to the Cardinal Wiseman Malawi Trust hopes to become an advice hub for other schools in Malawi.
 The Trust has given much help and support to Bunda over the years and also to Kasina Health Clinic.

+Diversity

+Cardinal Wiseman School has 40 languages spoken, according to Coventry Live.
+The school has a 'Ethnic Minority Achievement Services' (EMAS for short) that provides a course for young people.
+The EMAS course can give a bespoke course for refugees and asylum seekers.